Recipe Overview

 • Preheat oven to 450°F.

 • In large bowl, toss potatoes and onion with olive oil and half of the spice/herb mixture.
-Spread evenly in large rimmed sheet pan.
+Spread evenly in large rimmed sheet pan, about 13 x 18 inches.

 • In same bowl, toss drumsticks with remaining spice mixture.
-Position the drumsticks on top of the potato mixture.
+Position the drumsticks on top, or nestle them into the potatoes, whichever you prefer.

 • Roast for 20 minutes.
 Remove from oven and stir potatoes.
 Return pan to oven and roast for an additional 10 minutes, or until an instant read thermometer inserted in the thickest part of the leg reads 165°F.